mjnickerson/csci-89a-final_project/README.md

 # Harvard University Summer
 # CSCI-S-89A- FINAL PROJECT

-We evaluate the success of NLP Adversarial Techniques against an Automated Essay Scoring System "Black box"
+We evaluate the success of NLP Adversarial Techniques against an Automated Essay Scoring System "Black Box."

 **Part 1 - Creating a Dual Scoring CNN system, as a Black Box to test.**
 * See: